svodnik/sfjs6/05-slackbot-lab/1-slack-bot-install-guide.md

     `$ heroku create myhubotapp`

-    > where "myhubotapp" is a unique app name; any app name already used by a heroku user will fail with "Name is already taken."
+    where `myhubotapp` is a unique app name; any app name already used by a heroku user will fail with "Name is already taken."
     If this happens, just repeat the command with a different app name.
 (The more unusual the name, the more likely it is to be unique.)

     <!--

     **Connect your local repo to heroku**

     `$ git remote add heroku https://git.heroku.com/myhubotapp`